AriFordsham/GHCWiki/type-functions-status.md

  * Construct `InstInfo` for type equation in `tcIdxTyInstDecl1`.

 Todo (high-level):
- 1. Type checking in the presence of associated data types.
+ 1. Type checking of type functions (and hence, associated type synonyms); forget about `iso` for the moment.
  2. Type checking in the presence of associated synonym defaults.
 (Default AT synonyms are only allowed for ATs defined in the same class.)
- 3. Type checking of type functions (and hence, associated type synonyms); forget about `iso` for the moment.
- 4. Type check functional dependencies as type functions.
+ 3. Type check functional dependencies as type functions.

 Done:
  * Kind and type checking of kind signatures.